Urgent Care for Lab Work

 Your blood contains several substances that cause it to clot when you get a cut or other injury.
 Clotting tests help determine if you are at risk for blood clots or bleeding disorders.
 If you take a blood thinner such as heparin or warfarin, clotting tests are used to monitor your progress.
 If you have an abnormal test result, you might have to increase or decrease the dosage of your medication to prevent clotting or bleeding problems.

 The lipid panel is a useful tool for determining your risk of developing heart disease or stroke.
 The test determines your total cholesterol level and gives a breakdown of how much of that cholesterol is carried by low-density lipoprotein and how much is carried by high-density lipoprotein.
 Cholesterol is a waxy substance that can stick to the walls of the arteries, reducing blood flow and increasing your risk of heart attack.
 The lipid panel also provides information about your triglyceride level.
 High triglycerides also increase your risk of developing heart disease or having a heart attack or stroke.

-If you need routine blood work or lab work to determine why you are having certain symptoms, one of our physicians will order the right tests and interpret your blood test results.
-Contact us now to schedule an appointment for blood tests or other needed lab work.
+If you need routine blood work or lab work to determine why you are having certain symptoms, one of our providers will order the right tests and interpret your blood test results.
+Contact us now to schedule an Reserve your spot for blood tests or other needed lab work.

 Additional lab tests conducted in-house include:

 - Infectious mononucleosis